HectareaGalbis/adp/docs/user-guide.md

   (SUM-LIST '(1 2 3)))
 ```

 But now you decide to use vectors rather than lists.
 You didn't use code-tags so you must change your code in two different places.
 Let's create now a code-tag using the macro [ADP:CODE-TAG](/docs/user-api.md#macro-code-tag).
+Unfortunately, the macro [ADP:CODE-TAG](/docs/user-api.md#macro-code-tag) cannot be printed inside code-block.
+So, I will use `code-lag` instead:

 ```
 (ADP:DEFUN SUM-LIST (INT-LIST)
   (LOOP FOR NUM IN INT-LIST
         SUM NUM))

-(SUM-LIST '(1 2 3))
+(CODE-LAG (SUM-LIST-EXAMPLE) (SUM-LIST '(1 2 3)))
 ```

 A code-tag named `sum-list-example` is created and you can now use it in the tutorial: